ebmdatalab/fdaaa_trends/README.md

 ### *STATA Analysis*

-Similarly, the `STATA Analysis` directory contains seperate processing code that extracts only the data necessary for the statistical analysis conducted in STATA along with our .do file and additional STATA output and log files.
+Similarly, the `STATA Analysis` directory contains separate processing code that extracts only the data necessary for the statistical analysis conducted in STATA along with our .do file and additional STATA output and log files.

 ### *notebooks*